July 8 – 12, 2020

 July 14: Bilal, Meshell Ndegeocello, India.Arie

-Grab a free seat in the lawn or buy tickets for a seat.
-Other entertainment options throughout the festival included:
+Grab a free spot in the lawn or buy tickets for a seat in the outdoor amphitheater.
+Other entertainment options throughout the 2019 festival included:

 - The Goose Island Stage offered five days of free performances by Chicago’s best up-and-coming and established artists.